fieldtrip/website/tutorial/epilepsy.md

     % write to files
     ft_write_data(filename, dat, 'header', hdr, 'dataformat', 'anywave_ades');

 _(Notes:  At the time of writing, units for the source timeseries in AnyWave are abitrary.
-Also, it is currently advisable to write all data to file at the same time rather than attempting to append source timeseries to an existing data file)._
+Also, it is advisable to write all data to file at the same time rather than attempting to append source timeseries to an existing data file)._

 Finally we can automatically mark potential spikes in the source timeseries data and create labels in AnyWave marker file format.
 We use the convention (from the original CTF SAMg2 software) of placing a marker wherever the source timeseries exceeds 6 standard deviations of its mean.
+In our marker file, there is one label for each source, so events on the marker labelled '1' correspond to spikes on the timeseries from peak number 1 in the image.
+Marker 2 indicates events occurring at peak number 2, etc., etc.

     fid = fopen([filename,'.mrk'], 'w+');
     fprintf(fid,'%s\r\n','// AnyWave Marker File ');